alvas-education-foundation/ISE_3rd_Year_Coding_challenge/README.md

 ## Using .gitignore
-If you are using a editor(vscode,atom etc) to push their might be unwanted files which may get added while commit So create a folder and name it ```.gitignore``` and add the name of the files which you dont want to push.
+If you are using a editor(vscode,atom etc) to push the might be unwanted files or their might be files which you create on yout local repo which you don't want to add on github(remote repo) which may get added default while you commit and push.
+To overcome this create a folder and name it ```.gitignore``` and add the name of the files which you dont want to push or include in remote repo.